和紙で広がる表現の世界 ―特性と選び方―

-For many artists, paper is an essential companion that supports the creative process, from initial concept sketches to the completed artwork.
+For many artists, paper is an essential companion that supports the creative process, from initial idea sketches to the final artwork.

-In addition to art paper such as watercolor paper, Kent paper, and printmaking paper, Japan is home to washi (和紙), traditional Japanese paper infused with a unique aesthetic sensibility and craftsmanship.
-Its delicate and beautiful qualities have garnered attention from artists both in Japan and around the world.
+Other than art paper such as watercolor paper, Kent paper, and printmaking paper, Japan is home to washi (和紙), traditional Japanese paper, which carries a unique aesthetic sensibility and is made with great craftsmanship.
+Washi paper’s delicate and beautiful qualities have caught attention from artists both in Japan and around the world.

-Even when made from the same raw materials, washi varies greatly in texture and appearance depending on the region of production and manufacturing techniques.
-It is said that “there are as many types of washi as there are papermakers,” reflecting the profound depth of washi making.
+Even when made from the same raw materials, washi paper varies greatly in texture and appearance depending on the region of production and manufacturing techniques.
+It is said that “there are as many types of washi as there are papermakers,” reflecting the profound depth of washi paper-making.

-This article highlights the charm, characteristics, and tips for choosing washi paper available at PIGMENT TOKYO.
-You’ll find guidance to help you select the perfect washi for your creative needs.
+This article highlights the charm, characteristics and tips for choosing the right paper for your creative needs from the washi selection available at PIGMENT TOKYO.

 The History of Paper and Washi Paper

-In addition to papyrus, various materials such as wood, bamboo, leaves, and animal skins have been used all over the world as writing surfaces.
+Other than papyrus, various materials such as wood, bamboo, leaves and animal skins have been used all over the world as materials for writing surfaces.

-The earliest paper resembling what we know today was discovered to have been made in China around the 2nd century BCE.
-According to the “Biography of Cai Lun (蔡倫)*” in the Book of the Later Han (後漢書)*, an ancient Chinese historical text from the Han Dynasty, the raw materials used at that time included hemp cloth, recycled old fabrics, fishing nets, and tree bark.
+The earliest paper similar to what we know today was discovered in China and it was made around the 2nd century BCE.
+According to the “Biography of Cai Lun (蔡倫)*” in the Book of the Later Han (後漢書)*, an ancient Chinese historical text from the Han Dynasty, the raw materials used at that time included hemp cloth, recycled old fabrics, fishing nets and tree bark.

-Based on this historical background, the roots of Japanese paper are thought to lie in papermaking techniques introduced from the Asian continent.
-Initially, old hemp cloths were used as raw materials, but over time, unique Japanese materials and methods were developed.
-Gradually, the bark of the kozo paper mulberry tree, a relative of the kazinoki mulberry, became the primary material for washi.
+In earlier times, old hemp cloths were used as raw materials, but over time, unique Japanese materials and methods were developed.
+Bark of the kozo (paper mulberry) and its relative, kazinoki mulberry (broussonetia papyrifera), gradually became the primary material used for making washi.

-* Cai Lun (蔡倫)… a eunuch and official of the Eastern Han Dynasty, traditionally credited with inventing or significantly improving the papermaking process.
+* Cai Lun (蔡倫)… an eunuch and official of the Eastern Han Dynasty, traditionally credited with inventing or significantly improving the papermaking process.

 *Book of the Later Han (後漢書)...an official historical record documenting the annals and biographies of the Later Han Dynasty (approximately 25 to 220 AD).

-Storage: Suitable for long-term storage, resistant to oxidation
+Preservability: Suitable for long-term storage and resistant to oxidation

-As written language developed, various types of paper were created around the world.
-Among them, washi stands out for its exceptional thinness, strength, and durability which are closely tied to its raw materials and papermaking methods called shoshi (抄紙)*.
+With the development of handwriting systems, various types of paper emerged around the world.
+Among them, washi paper stands out for its unique combination of thinness and durability, along with exceptional longevity.
+This is because of the raw materials and papermaking methods called shoshi (抄紙)*.

-This method of treatment supports the high shelf life of washi paper.
+This treatment method supports the high durability of washi paper.

-*Shajuku (煮熟)...The process of simmering the raw fibers in hot water with wood ash or alkaline chemicals (such as soda ash).
-This is done to soften the fibers and make it easier to remove impurities.
+*Shajuku (煮熟)...A process of boiling raw plant fibers in hot water mixed with wood ash or alkaline agents (such as soda ash) to soften the fibers and remove impurities.

-*Shoshi (抄紙)...The process and techniques of making paper by shaping.
+*Shoshi (抄紙)...The processes or techniques of making paper by hand involve scooping pulp and forming sheets.

 Shoshi (抄紙) : How Handmade Washi is Made

-While the process may vary depending on the type of washi and the region where it is made, the following explanation is based on the general papermaking process for kozo washi, a type of handmade Japanese paper made from paper mulberry (kozo).
+Although the processes vary depending on the type of washi paper and the region where it is made, the following explanation is based on the general papermaking method for kozo mulberry paper.

 After harvesting, kozo (paper mulberry) is steamed and then sun-dried before being stored.

-This Shajuku (boiling) process is essential not only for softening the fibers, but also for removing dusts and other unwanted substances.
+After soaking them in water for 24 hours, the fibers are boiled in an alkaline solution.
+This shajuku (boiling) process is essential not only for softening the fibers, but also for removing dust and impurities.

 *Koukai (叩解) , also called Dakai (打解) is the process of beating fibers into finer pulp using a wooden hammer on a stone slab or wooden board.
 Nowadays, mechanical fiber beaters and powered mills are commonly used for this process.